libowen2121/InternLM/long_context/README.md

 -- --base_url http://0.0.0.0:8000/v1
 ```

-You can specify the port as you need.
-If you are running the demo locally, the URL could be `http://0.0.0.0:{your_port}/v1` or `http://localhost:{your_port}/v1`.
-If you are running on a virtual cloud machine, we highly suggest using VSCode for seamless port forwarding.
+You can specify the port as needed.
+If running the demo locally, the URL could be `http://0.0.0.0:{your_port}/v1` or `http://localhost:{your_port}/v1`.
+For virtual cloud machines, we recommend using VSCode for seamless port forwarding.

+For long inputs, we suggest the following parameters:

+- Temperature: 0.05
+- Repetition penalty: 1.02

+Of course, you can tweak these settings for optimal performance yourself in the web UI.

-The effect is similar to below.
+The effect is demonstrated in the video below.

 <video src="../assets/doc-chat-demo.mp4" width="800" height="280" controls></video>

+## 🔜 Stay Tuned for More

+We are continuously enhancing our models to better understand and reason with extensive long inputs.
+Expect new features, improved performance, and expanded capabilities in upcoming updates!